 Anyway, one day I decided to start treating my business like a business, and to make more money.

 But I didn’t much know how to do that because I didn’t have a firm grasp on business principles, how I wanted my life to look, or even how to identify the things I was doing right.

 Since I had figured that to some extent, whatever I was doing was working, the only logical thing was to do MORE of what I was doing.
 As it turns out, this can be (and was) effective, but with the benefit of hindsight I can see the glaring mistakes I made and how I could have done it different.

 And so, without further delay, here are my Top Three mistakes.

 WHAT I DID:

 When I decided that I wanted to make more money, I did what seemed like the logical thing: I just worked more.

 At the time of the Great Realization, my hours of operation were from 8am to 7pm.
-My first client was at 8, and then I was pretty booked (with some breaks in the 2-4pm “dead zone” – I worked out during this time) and my last client would start at 6pm.
+My first client was at 8, and then I was pretty booked (with some breaks in the 2-4pm “dead zone,” when I would take the time to work out) and my last client would start at 6pm.
 I’d finish at 7, do cardio, and go home.

 My life would start at 7:30.
 I’d go to bed at around 12, giving me 4.5 hours to read, have dinner, and hang out.